schollz/find-lf/README.md

 ## 1. Initialize Pis

 [Install Raspbian lite](https://www.raspberrypi.org/downloads/raspbian/) onto a Pi.
-Make sure to give it a unique hostname but use the same password and same username (`pi`) for each one!
+Make sure to give it a unique hostname (its useful to prefix them with something like "pi-") but use the same password and same username (`pi`) for each one!
 Then initialize the Raspberry Pi with the following script
 ```
 sudo sh -c "$(curl -fsSL https://raw.githubusercontent.com/schollz/find-lf/master/node/initialize.sh)"
 ```
 Alternatively, you can do this using [my script](https://raw.githubusercontent.com/schollz/find-lf/master/node/pibakery.xml) for [PiBakery](http://www.pibakery.org/).

+Also edit `/etc/network/interfaces` and remove the `wpa-conf` line for `wlan1`.

 Do this for several Pis and then plug in the WiFi adapter that has "monitor" mode.